-- f your child suddenly experiences pain during catheterisation. - right transfer in the state of the state of - f blood is visible in the urine for several consecutive days. - f the urine has a bad smell or appears cloudy - the pour child develops an unexplained fever.
-In case of fever, have a urine sample tested as soon as possible as well.
+- f your child suddenly experiences pain during catheterisation. - right from the comes increasingly difficult. - f blood is visible in the urine for several consecutive days. - f the urine has a bad smell or appears cloudy - the property of the sample tested as soon as possible as well.